Kelly & Tom Cavanaugh, Massage Therapists

 How often should I get a massage?

 A healthy individual can safely receive massage every day.
 Some clients receive massage weekly, biweekly or monthly to maintain optimal results.
 Discuss your massage therapy goals with your therapist to determine what is best for you.
-It is unrealistic to expect one 60 minute session will relieve all your body's issues if you spend weeks or months in a stressful work environment.
+It is unrealistic to expect one 60 minute session will relieve all your body's issues if you spend weeks or months in a stressful work environment or doing strenuous work.

 Is massage always appropriate?